ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-vue/tabbed-navigation.md

 1. Move the "Tea List" and "Tea Details" routes to be within the `children` array of the "Tabs" route.
 1. Remove the starting '/' from the "Tea List" and "Tea Details" routes (example: `path: 'teas',`).
-1. Make the "Tea List" route lazy loaded (use "Tea Details" as a model), at which point you can remove the import of the `TeaListPage` component.
+1. If you have not done so prior, make the "Tea List" route lazy loaded (use "Tea Details" as a model), at which point you can remove the import of the `TeaListPage` component.
 1. Using "Tea List" as a model, create routes for the "About" and "Tasting Notes" pages.
 They shall also be lazy loaded.
 1. Change the '/' redirect to be '/tabs/teas' instead of '/teas'.